10 Data Structures

 Try it Out!

 Create a vector of the integers from one to 30.
-Use logical indexing to pick out only the numbers which are multiples of 3.
+Use logical indexing to pick out only the numbers that are multiples of 3.

 x <- 1:30